fernandreu/office-ribbonx-editor/README.md

-WPF's Custom UI Editor for Microsoft Office
+Office RibbonX Editor
 ===============

-This GitHub repo is a WPF version of [Microsoft's Custom UI Editor](https://github.com/OfficeDev/office-custom-ui-editor).
+This GitHub repo is a WPF version of [Custom UI Editor for Microsoft Office](https://github.com/OfficeDev/office-custom-ui-editor), developed by Microsoft.
 Built on Windows Forms, the original editor is useful on its own, but it has some limitations.
 Rather than trying to address those limitations by performing small contributions to the original project, this repo offers a complete redesign of the project in WPF.

 Features of this overhauled editor include: